 4) Just way too young to understand the evils of the world, three bright lights were permanently dimmed on 9/11: Asia Cottom, Rodney Dickens and Bernard Curtis Brown II —all age 11 —were on Flight 77 when it crashed into the Pentagon.
 The precocious youths had been handpicked to represent three middle schools in the Washington, D.C.-area and travel to the Channel Island National Marine Sanctuary near Santa Barbara, California, to participate in a National Geographic Society research project called “Sustainable Seas Expedition.”
 The children were accompanied by a teacher and two National Geographic representatives.
 Sadly, all of the passengers on that fateful flight would die.
 The children and their chaperones’ memories were honored when the then-mayor of Washington, D.C.— in conjunction with D.C. public schools, the Department of Parks and Recreation, the National Geographic Society, the Anacostia Watershed Society and the Earth Conservation Corp. — turned the islands of Kingman and Heritage into sanctuaries.

 5) LeRoy Homer, Jr. grew up in Long Island and always dreamed of becoming a pilot, so when he began flying for United Airlines in 1995, his dream was realized.
 On Sept.
 11, 2001, Homer, 36, was assigned to Flight 93 from Newark, New Jersey, to San Francisco.
 Four al-Qaeda terrorists hijacked his plane, but after learning about the other crashes at the World Trade Center and the Pentagon, Homer — along with some of his crew and a few passengers — organized a takeover.
-During the struggle with the terrorists, though, the plane crashed in a field near Shanksville, Pennsylvania, and Homer, a hero indeed, was gone way too soon.
+During the struggle with the terrorists, the plane crashed in a field near Shanksville, Pennsylvania.
+Homer, a hero indeed, was gone way too soon.

-6) Chief Technician in the gross anatomy lab at the City College of New York and scientist Darryl Warner is a special hero with a unique job: He was the country’s only African-American diener, making him responsible for locating donor bodies to be utilized by medical school students.
-When 9/11 took place, Warner did not think of himself or his health but gave thought to the thousands of victims who fell at the hands of terrorists and needed to be identified and brought back home to their loved ones.
+6) Chief Technician in the gross anatomy lab at the City College of New York and scientist Darryl Warner is a special hero with a unique job: He was the country’s only African American diener, making him responsible for locating donor bodies to be utilized by medical school students.
+When 9/11 took place, Warner did not think of himself or his health, but gave thought to the thousands of victims who fell at the hands of terrorists and needed to be identified and brought back home to their loved ones.
 Therefore, Warner traveled every day to Ground Zero to volunteer and help identify the remains of the deceased for the N.Y.C.
 Medical Examiner’s Office.
 Warner is truly the epitome of a hero who has continued to dedicate his life to science.

 The Bayonne, New Jersey, native worked at Bank of America on Sept.
 11, 2001, when terrorists attacked the Twin Towers, where she worked on the 81st floor of Tower One.
 She managed to escape just minutes after the buildings collapsed, emerging covered in dust and powdered concrete.
 She was brought to safety in a lobby nearby.
-AFP photographer Stan Honda snapped a photo of Borders, who became known “The Dust Lady” before her true identity was confirmed.
+Agence France-Presse (AFP) photographer Stan Honda snapped a photo of Borders, who became known as “The Dust Lady” before her true identity was confirmed.
 Her image served as a stark reminder of a day that shifted the trajectory of an entire country.

 Please let us know in the comments the names of other heroes.
 Never forget.